 There is marble, there are columns and there are statues.
 Lots and lots of statues.
 What was that?
 Your city has a statue too?
 Well, is it twenty meters high and framed by a star-shaped, immaculately cared-for flower bed?
 Are there plaques commemorating revolutions, counterrevolutions and glorious battles?
 Plaques so large that they reflect the adjacent avenues, spanning into multiple directions?
 I didn’t think so.

 “The magnificence of grand monuments is expressed, first of all, through unusually large size and vast numerical quantity.”

 – Kim Il-Sung

 The walls in Moscow are adorned with hammers and sickles.
 The subway stations are underground palaces full of marble and gold, reminders of a dictator who had both power and financial might to transform this enormous county.
 A man who threw thousands of poor souls into labor camps for believing in the wrong ideology.
 A dictator who ruled this country using fear, an iron will, and construction crews.
 In Moscow, it seems as though Stalin’s main mission was carve his legacy into marble.

-Moscow is embalmed grandiosity.
-It is an ideologues’ distant dream that feels entirely out of place in the presence.
-It is a history lesson in stone, a reminder of the madness that was the hallmark of the past century.
+Moscow is embalmed grandeur.
+It is an ideologues’ dream that feels entirely out of place in the presence.
+It is a history lesson in stone, a reminder of the political fervor that was the hallmark of the past century.
 And while some of its mosaics may be crumbling, some statues covered in bird shit, its glory has remained intact, like a rusty but trusty bike.
-A bike well past its prime but that would be a shame to throw out, because it reminds you of different (perhaps better?) times.
+A bike well past its prime but that would be a shame to throw out, because it reminds you of different times.